galaxyproject/galaxy-hub/content/get-started/index.md

 Another way communities are formed is by domain such as Proteomics, Transcriptomics, Ecology and Genome annotation to name a few.
 Most have set up their own servers and mailing list, look for them [**here.**](/community/#communities-of-practice)

 ### Set up your own Community
-What if you can't find yourself in these lists of regional and/or community of practice?
+What if you can't find your interests in these lists of regional and/or community of practice?
 Galaxy welcomes new communities, please see [**here**](/get-started/new-leads).

 ## Step 4: Take part and contribute to Galaxy